robertbraeutigam/scan/README.md

 The Controller may repeat this message if the maximum rate changes for any reason.

 The Controlled Device should send the current state as soon as possible when receiving this request, and re-calculate the time for the next message.
-Sending this request with a maximum rate can therefore be used to request one data message, essentially immitate a pull-based approach.
+Sending this request with an "infinite" maximum rate can therefore be used to request one data message, essentially imitate a pull-based approach.

 The Controlled Device must not send messages for the same data packet in parallel.
 It must always send messages for the same data sequentially.

-### INVOKE (03)
+### INVOKE (02)

-Request to invoke a command defined on the other party.
+Request to invoke a command on the Controlled device.

 Request content:
+* 02 (byte)
-* Command Id (variable length integer)
+* Command Id (VLI)
-* Parameter Values (Value structures)
+* Value (see relevant chapter)

-### Responses
+### Controlled Device Messages

-A response is sent from the Controlled to the Controller, always as a response to a previous request.
-There may be multiple responses to the same request, depending on the action requested and other circumstances.

-The format of the response is as follows:
-* Response Type (byte)
-* Content

-The Response Type and its content is described in the next sections.

-#### OPTIONS (01)
+#### CAPABILITIES (01)

-Send all the meta-information this device has, specifically data definitions, command definitions and wiring information.

-Content:
+This is an unsolicited message sent immediately after establishing a connection.
+The Controlled device is required to send all capabilities to the Controller.

+Message payload:
+* 01 (byte)
-* Number of Data Packet Definitions following (variable length number)
+* Number of Data Definitions following (VLI)
-* Data Packet Definitions
+* Data Definitions (see relevant chapter)
-* Number of Command Definitions following (variable length number)
+* Number of Command Definitions following (VLI)
-* Command Definitions
+* Data Definitions (see relevant chapter)
-* Wiring

 A single Data Packet Definition record consist of:
 * Name (localized string)